 To find a short, wiggle the wires or use a multimeter.
 Start with the locations that can present a pinch point.
 In a push mower, this may be where the handle folds.
 When folding the handles, the wires will bend and can get pinched in the process.

 Repair these loose or pinched connections using a wire nut.
 Before beginning the repair, remove the battery.
 Also, before making the repair, check with your mower manufacturer to see if the mower is still covered by its manufacturer warranty.
 Repairing a damaged wire yourself can void the warranty.

-Debris Restricting the Blade Rotation on a Battery Lawn Mower
+Debris Restricting the Blade Rotation

 A packed lawnmower deck can keep your battery lawn mower from starting.
 This is because a deck that is plugged with dirt and grass clippings can inhibit the blade from rotating.
 This puts an overload on the motor preventing it from starting.